-An important factor that influences how easily a horse can carry a rider, is the rider's skill.
-This may be almost as important as weight is the rider's skill.
-A rider who is balanced in the saddle and has a good seat will be easier for the horse to carry than a rider who is sloppy in the saddle.
-If you've had the experience of carrying a child while it is awake, and then while it's asleep, you'll know what a horse feels like when carrying a rider who holds itself up, compared to a rider who is loose and unbalanced.
+An important element that influences how easily a horse can carry a rider, is the rider's skill.
+This may be almost as important as the rider's size.
+A rider who is a skilled equestrian, balanced in the saddle, and has a good seat will be easier for the horse to carry than a rider who is inexperienced and sloppy in the saddle.
+If you've had the experience of carrying a child while it is awake and then while it's asleep, you'll know what a horse feels like when carrying a rider who holds itself up, compared to a rider who is loose and unbalanced.

 When people wonder if they're too heavy for their horse, their main concern is weight.
-A recent study, published in the Journal of Veterinary Behaviour, suggests that the rider should weigh less than 15% of their horse's body weight.
+A study published in the Journal of Veterinary Behaviour suggests that the rider should weigh less than 15% of their horse's body weight.
 There is still some debate about this percentage, but the general rule of thumb is that a horse should carry between 15-20% of their weight.
 Remember that this weight also includes the saddle and other riding equipment, in addition to the rider.
 An overweight horse cannot necessarily carry a heavier rider.
 The calculation should be made with the horse's ideal weight.

 The Horse's Age

-When a horse is very young, with developing joints and bones or when a horse reaches its senior years and begins to become arthritic.
+When a horse is very young it has developing joints and bones and when a horse reaches its senior years it will likely begin to become arthritic.
 Very young or very old horses should carry less weight.
 The overall workload of young horses that are still growing and older horses that may have joint issues needs to be lighter.
-This refers to the weight of the rider, along with the time and intensity, than a fit horse in the prime of its life.
+This refers to the weight of the rider, along with the time and intensity of any workload.

 Height is another factor that impacts a rider's security in the saddle.
 If you are tall, you may feel very top heavy on a shorter horse with fine bones.
 A solidly built horse, such as an Icelandic, or Fjiord might be more comfortable, even though it is short in relation to many other breeds like Arabians and Thoroughbreds.
 Anything that makes you unbalanced will make it harder for your horse to carry you.